 The university recognizes that the primary purpose of research and scholarship is to train future scholars and disseminate new knowledge for the benefit of humankind.
 However, commercially valuable inventions and discoveries also may result.
 Graduate students, during the course of their studies and work at the university, may receive access to confidential or proprietary information from the university, its faculty and employees, and/or private companies.
 A student, both while a student and thereafter, is expected to respect and maintain the confidentiality of such information.
 In certain unusual cases, a student may be asked to sign an additional confidentiality agreement.
 Unauthorized use or dissemination of another’s confidential or proprietary information is subject to appropriate legal recourse and/or academic discipline, including termination from the program.

-Students will acquaint themselves with the university's Intellectual Property Policy.
+Students will acquaint themselves with the University's Intellectual Property Policy.
 Marquette University students are subject to the policy when, working for pay or for academic credit, they participate in faculty research programs.

 The maximum academic course load for a graduate student is thirteen semester hours of course work for fall or spring term.
 Seven hours are the maximum permitted for each of the summer sessions but no more than 13 credits for the entire summer term.
 Assistants may register for a maximum of ten semester hours each fall or spring term and seven hours for each of the summer sessions.
 Overloads must have the approval of the Graduate School of Management.
 Overload requests must be in writing indicating all courses anticipated for the semester and brief rationale for the overload along with your name and student MUID number.

 All graduate students are responsible for ascertaining and meeting all deadlines listed in the Academic Calendar.
 This includes, but is not limited to: deadlines for registration, withdrawing from courses, financial aid applications, graduation applications, comprehensive exams and professional projects.

 Every graduate student, except those with non-degree status, must be enrolled as a full-time, half-time or less than half-time student each fall and spring term to maintain his or her status.
 All degree graduate students must enroll in either adviser-approved course work or one of the continuation courses; or a combination of the above.
 Degree students who fail to enroll for every fall and spring term must contact the Graduate School of Management and may have to apply for readmission to their program.
-(See Readmission)
+(See Readmission policy below).

-A full-time graduate student is defined as one who: a) registers for seven or more credit hours of cumulative* course work in one or more sessions of a fall term, spring term or summer term, or b) registers in the departmental continuation course.
+A full-time graduate student is defined as one who: a) registers for seven or more credit hours of cumulative* course work in one or more sessions of a fall term, spring term or summer term, or b) registers in the departmental full-time continuation course.

-A half-time graduate student is defined as one who: a) registers for four or more but fewer than seven credit hours of cumulative* course work in one or more sessions of a fall term, spring term or summer term, or b) registers in the departmental continuation course.
+A half-time graduate student is defined as one who: a) registers for four or more but fewer than seven credit hours of cumulative* course work in one or more sessions of a fall term, spring term or summer term, or b) registers in the departmental half-time continuation course.

-A less than half-time graduate student is defined as one who: a) registers for fewer than four credit hours of cumulative* course work in one or more sessions of a fall term, spring term or summer term, or b) registers in the departmental continuation course.
+A less than half-time graduate student is defined as one who: a) registers for fewer than four credit hours of cumulative* course work in one or more sessions of a fall term, spring term or summer term, or b) registers in the departmental less-than-half-time continuation course.

 * “Cumulative” means adding all credits taken in all sessions within any one term.
 International students should confer with the Office of International Education for additional constraints due to additional federal regulations

 Family Education Rights and Privacy Act (FERPA)

 The following letter grades and their achievement equivalents are used by instructors in the Graduate School of Management to evaluate a student’s performance in a course.
 Grade points corresponding to each letter grade determine a student’s academic average and eligibility to graduate.
 Each grade, A through F, has a specific grade point value.
 The grade points earned in any course equal the grade point value of the grade multiplied by the number of semester hours credited.
 The grade point average (GPA) is found by dividing the total grade points earned by the total number of semester hours credited in those courses for which grade points have been assigned.

 Determination of the cumulative GPA will be based on all courses taken during the student's graduate career, including prerequisite and repeated courses, if any.
 All graduate students must maintain a grade point average of at least 3.000 to graduate.
 The official Marquette GPA of all students is calculated by the student information system and this GPA will not be rounded up or down for any reason.
 (For the effect of F and U grades, refer to Academic Review.)
 Graduate students may not be assigned a CD or a D grade in any course whatsoever, including undergraduate courses.

 |C||Minimally acceptable on a limited basis for graduate credit||2.000|